We strive to create a diverse, inclusive, performance-driven culture where all employees thrive and grow. Only

 - Affirmative action plans

-- Tools for tracking progress against workforce representation goals by site, business unit, sector and total company
+- Reporting tools for tracking progress against workforce representation goals by site, business unit, sector and total company

-- Tools for tracking progress against placement-against-opportunity goals by site, business unit, sector and total company
+- Reporting tools for tracking progress against placement-against-opportunity goals by site, business unit, sector and total

-- Training on harassment prevention, affirmative action, and managing a diverse and inclusive workforce
+- Ongoing training on harassment prevention, affirmative action, and managing a diverse and inclusive workforce

 - Risk mitigation assessments